Q: What do the Southwest Airlines boarding process and the video game Halo have in common?

 In an ant colony, there’s nobody in charge.
 There are no managers.
 There is nobody telling anybody what to do.
 The queen does not give rules.
 She just sits there and lays eggs.

 Similar behavior exists in herds of caribou that migrate across the Arctic coastal plan to a specific calving ground even though it is unlikely any of the individual animals know where they are going.
 Or in a vast school of fish that can simultaneously react to a prey and collectively change direction in an instant – seemingly as if it were a single fish.
 The intelligence of the swarm appears greater than the sum of the members.

 According to the book Smart Swarm, Southwest Airlines used a simulation based on swarm intelligence to determine whether its open seating policy was more efficient than other airlines’ assigned seating.
 The digital ants were given only a few simple rules: find an open seat, wait if the path was blocked, ask other ants to move if they were in the way, etc. The resulting simulation showed that open and assigned seating were roughly equally as efficient, convincing Southwest to keep its longstanding policy.
 Instead, Southwest added an optional early bird fee which allows travelers to check in earlier to get a better place in line.

 Over the weekend I described swarm intelligence and the Southwest Airlines boarding process to a millennial I met.
-He countered that the popular video game Halo likely uses swam intelligence as well.
+He countered the popular video game Halo likely uses swam intelligence as well.
 From what I understood, there is a species in the game known as the Hunters which are made up of thousands of tiny, orange worm-like creatures.
-On their own, these creatures can’t do much but when banded together they dramatically increase their strength, intelligence, and maneuverability.
-True to the concept of swarm intelligence, there is no leader of the hunter.
+On their own, these creatures can’t do much but, when banded together, they dramatically increase their strength, intelligence, and maneuverability.
+True to the concept of swarm intelligence, there is no leader of the Hunters.